department19/FAC-Game/README.md

 I originally started to use `display: grid` to form the area for the holes since it seemed the most intuitive, but switched to flexbox since my understanding of grid mechanics was was lacking.
 Going forward I may switch back to grid to get the holes to line up correctly, though flexbox may work in favour of the addition of more holes with an increase of difficulty.
 The web game currently doesn't have full responsiveness to different screen sizes and device widths.

+Currently the code will account for additional holes to be added and still function

 ### The "bug" element

 The visible part of the bug for the end client is a simple .png generated using an AI art generator.
+I use JS to to create an `img` element when the DOM is loaded, then when the game is running, the `randomMole` function is called and appends the

 ---